I came home one day and it was all gone.

-I started asking myself better questions to get to the root of why I had all this stuff that I didn’t need (or even want most of the time).
+Once I got rid of one thing, I started questioning other things in my life, asking myself better questions to get to the root of why I had all this stuff that I didn’t need—or even want most of the time.

-- Why did I buy this?
+Why did I buy this?

-- What could I have used that money for instead?
+What could I have used that money for instead?

-- Do I really need this?
+Do I really need this?

-- What would happen if I didn’t have this anymore?
+What would happen if I didn’t have this anymore?

-- Could I replace this if I really needed to?
+Could I replace this if I really needed to?

-- Can someone else use this more than I can?
+Can someone else use this more than I can?

-I kept questioning my possessions and started getting rid of more and more stuff.
+I kept questioning my possessions and getting rid of more and more stuff.
 A carload of clothes here, a piece of furniture there, one thing at a time, donating the majority of it.

 I came home one day last week, walked in, and realized that I didn’t own much stuff anymore.
 I realized I could have less stuff and still be happy, still live a meaningful life.